neurodyn/local-rag-llm-chat/README.md

 # Local RAG System with MLX

 A web-based RAG (Retrieval Augmented Generation) system that uses MLX for accelerated LLM inference on Mac laptops.
-The system allows users to upload documents, process them for RAG, and query them using a chat interface.
+The system allows users to upload documents, process them for RAG, and query multiple documents simultaneously using a chat interface.

 ## Features

 - Document upload and processing
+- Multi-document selection and querying
 - Vector database storage using ChromaDB
 - MLX-accelerated LLM inference using Mistral-7B
 - Interactive chat interface with conversation history
-- Document summarization
 - Source attribution for answers
 - FastAPI-based web interface
 - Modern UI with real-time updates